LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 `tta_events_archive` table.
 Archived events display all of the standard details and retain the attendee gallery.
 Ticket types come from `tta_tickets_archive` and attendee profiles load from `tta_attendees_archive`.
-The **Get Your Tickets Now** section remains in place but all controls are disabled and a tooltip explains that ticket sales are closed.
-Disabled buttons are dimmed with a light overlay so the tooltip displays at full opacity.
-The login prompt is suppressed.
-A small notice appears above the “About This Event” section letting the visitor know the event has passed and linking to `/events/` to browse upcoming events.
+The **Get Your Tickets Now** section is disabled with a tooltip reading “This event already happened!
+Look for more events like this soon.”
+Events whose start time is in the past but not yet archived use this same disabled layout.
+The section is dimmed with a light overlay so the tooltip displays at full opacity, the login prompt is suppressed, and a small notice appears above the “About This Event” section linking to `/events/` to browse upcoming events.

 ## Attendee Gallery